sfu-rsl/leaf_dev/new/docs/ConditionalBranches.md

 #### 2. On-Target-Site Reporting
 In this strategy, the report is sent to the runtime after the branch is taken.
 It requires reporting the value of the target branch that is already taken.
 The otherwise case should report all the other values.

-Any shared information such as basic block number will be set in a basic block containing those variables placed on top of the switch-int-terminated basic block.
+Any shared information such as basic block number will be set in a basic block containing those variables placed on top of the forking (switch-int-terminated) basic block.

 Example:
 - Boolean